Anti-transgender movement in the United Kingdom: Gender Recognition Act 2004

-Gender-critical feminism
+Trans-exclusionary radical feminism

-Anti-transgender advocacy in the United Kingdom initially arose among feminist and lesbian advocates claiming to defend women's rights.
+Anti-transgender advocacy in the United Kingdom differs from opposition in other countries in that it initially arose among feminist advocates heavily present on Mumsnet, who said they were defending women's rights.
 This gave rise to the nickname "TERF Island" for Great Britain.
-Gender-critical feminism, also known as trans-exclusionary radical feminism or TERFism, (Note: The older term, TERF, was coined by a radical feminist to distinguish between those who included trans people and those who did not.) is an ideology or movement that opposes what it refers to as "gender ideology", the concept of gender identity and transgender rights, particularly gender self-identification.
+The term TERF derives from trans-exclusionary radical feminism, otherwise known as gender-critical feminism, and is viewed by many within the movement as a slur, but embraced by others.
+(Note: The term, TERF, was coined by a radical feminist to distinguish between those who included trans people and those who did not.)
+This is an ideology or movement that opposes what it refers to as "gender ideology", the concept of gender identity and transgender rights, particularly gender self-identification.
 Gender-critical feminists believe that sex is determined by biology and immutable, and believe gender, including both gender identity and gender roles, is inherently oppressive.
 They reject the concept of transgender identities, and have formed alliances with right-wing, far-right, and anti-feminist organisations that have campaigned for the rollback of trans rights and restrictions on transgender health care.
 British gender critical groups have allied with the Christian right and alt-right in the United States, in particular.

 Feminist and scholarly critics have described gender-critical feminism as transphobic, and it is opposed by numerous feminist, LGBTQ rights, and human rights organisations.
 The Council of Europe has condemned gender-critical ideology, along with other ideologies it says are linked to "virulent attacks on the rights of LGBTI people" in countries such as Hungary, Poland, Russia, Turkey, and the United Kingdom.
 UN Women has categorised the gender-critical movement as one of several extreme anti-rights movements that utilise hate propaganda and disinformation.